 An emerging research profile in the research area including conference presentations and publications in reputed refereed journals.

-Knowledge of theory in science and technology studies, history, anthropology, socio-legal studies or related areas.
+Knowledge of theory in science and technology studies, history, anthropology, socio-legal studies, or related areas.

 Ability to establish and foster effective relationships and to represent and promote research that speaks across disciplinary boundaries.